KnollFrank/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to start with a simple neural network and gradually adding more layers in order to reduce validation loss.

+- simple neural network
+- LeNet
+- Nvidia (see paper)

 My first step was to use a convolutional neural network model similar to the ...
 I thought this model might be appropriate because ...